rocky-linux/documentation/docs/books/admin_guide/08-process.md

 ### The priority of a process

-The processor works in time sharing, with each process occupying a quantity of processor time.

-The processes are classified by priority, whose value varies from **-20** (the highest priority) to **+19** (the lowest priority).
+GNU/Linux belongs to the family of time-sharing operating systems.
+Processors work in a time-sharing manner, and each process takes up some processor time.
+Processes are classified by priority:

+* Real-time process: the process with priority of **0-99** is scheduled by real-time scheduling algorithm.
+* Ordinary processes: processes with dynamic priorities of **100-139** are scheduled using a fully fair scheduling algorithm.
+* Nice value: a parameter used to adjust the priority of an ordinary process.
+The range is **-20-19**.

 The default priority of a process is **0**.